Krak0x/mtasa-neon/README.md

 **Building with Docker**

-These examples assume that your current directory is the mtasa-blue checkout directory.
-You should also know that `/build` is the code directory required by our Docker image inside the container.
+These examples assume that your current directory is the Neon checkout.
+The image expects the source tree at `/build` inside the container.
 After compiling, you will find the resulting binaries in `./Bin`.
-To build the unoptimised debug build, add `--config=debug` to the docker run arguments.
+To build the unoptimised debug build, add `--config=debug` to the Docker arguments.

 ```sh
 # x86_64